Providing You With a Zealous Legal Defense In the Face of Drunk Driving Charges

 A second offense DUI is punishable by no less than 30 days in a county jail, but potentially up to 6 months.
 A $1,000 fine may also be imposed, and your license may be suspended for one year.
 Again, an ignition interlock device may need to be installed in your vehicle.

 The penalties of a third offense DUI are significantly harsher.
 You could be sentenced to at least 45 days in jail but no more than 5 years.
 The fine is increased to $2,000 with a third offense DUI, your license will be suspended for 2 years, and you will be required to install an ignition interlock device.

 For a fourth offense DUI, the incarceration period is no less than 75 days, but up to 30 years depending on the severity of the scenario in question.
 The fine is increased to $5,000 and license suspension remains at 2 years.
 An ignition interlock device is also required for this type of DUI charge.

-The lookback period for prior DUI offenses is 10 years in the state of Louisiana.
+The lookback period for prior DUI offenses is 10 years.
 This means that if you had one DUI charge in a period of 10 years and are arrested for another DUI after 10 years have passed, you will be charged with a first time DUI offense instead of a second.

 Although you have the right to refuse a chemical test, there are automatic penalties that you will incur if you choose to do so.
 If you refuse a chemical test on a first or second offense DUI charge, your license will be revoked for no less than 6 months.
 If you refuse a chemical test on a third offense DUI charge, your license will be revoked and you may also be required to spend no less than 2 days in jail, but potentially more.